schmitz-ilias/ILIAS/Services/MetaData/ROADMAP.md

 Currently any string can be converted to a path, so it would be good to include validation for input strings.

+### Clean up Names with Parents

+It would look better to skip the names of basic elements (string, value, dateTime, duration) when showing element names with parents, as long as this does not delete the whole label.

+### Refactor conditional inputs

+Currently, conditional inputs do not work well with quirks.
+In order to remedy this, their construction in the input provider should be reworked.

 ### Refactor ilMDCopyrightSelectionEntry